 A rebuttal report will usually list out deficiencies or questions the original report did not address.
 Understanding what the rebuttal report is saying is crucial.

 For example, assume an original report indicates the theft of $1,000,000 cash from a company.
 Now assume the rebuttal report talks about fixed assets and tax returns, but never specially mentions the $1,000,000 in cash.
 In this situation, the rebuttal expert has not refuted the $1,000,000 of missing cash.

 Sometimes the rebuttal report fails to refute the main issue, especially if the evidence clearly shows the occurrence.

-Therefore, it is important that any report, whether it is the original report or a rebuttal report, contain supporting documentation and schedules.
+Therefore, it is important that any report, whether it is the original report or a rebuttal report, contains supporting documentation and schedules.

 Understanding the different aspects of forensic accounting will help individuals and organizations recognize when it is time to bring in an expert.